Skip to content

 await channel.checkpoint('Before delete')

-await channel.deleteObjects([id])
+await channel.deleteObjects([location])

 await channel.undo() // restores deleted object